zoura8/zoura8.github.io/publications.md

 __Interfaith Dialogue in Mindanao: Sharing A Common Hope and Mutual Fears.__ The Work of the 2009/2010 Asian Public Intellectual Fellow pp. 39-50.

-__“Interfaith Dialogue at the Grassroots Level: A Case Study of an Interfaith Empowerment Program in East Java, Indonesia.”__  Political Theology 9, no. 1 (2008): 79–92.
+__Interfaith Dialogue at the Grassroots Level: A Case Study of an Interfaith Empowerment Program in East Java, Indonesia.__  Political Theology 9, no. 1 (2008): 79–92.

-__“Islamic View on Stem Cell Research”.__ Renai.
+__Islamic View on Stem Cell Research.__ Renai.
 Salatiga: Pustaka Percik, 2006.

 ### Other publications